bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > in the related work section here, but the paper seems to present this as much
 > more novel than it is.

-On the contrary, it was the scheme of the rational programmer that provided the template and tools for designing the experiment.
-Prior work contemplated migration questions (popl'16) but lacked a compelling way to answer them.
+On the contrary, it was the rational programmer method that provided the template and tools for designing the experiment.
+Prior work contemplated migration questions (popl'16, jfp '19) but lacked a compelling way to answer them.

-The paper is the third in a series that explores the idea of distilling human behavior into a rational algorithm.
-As such it is at least as much an evaluation of this approach as it is an evaluation of profilers.
+This work managed to do it by instantiating the rational programmer.

-The review seems to deny that there is value in exploring the rational-programmer method across different areas of evaluation.
+At the meta level, the paper is the fourth in a series that explores the idea of studying language pragmatics with the rational algorithm.
+The rational programmer is the first attempt for creating a general tool for such studies.
+The previous three look at debugging type-like and logical mistakes.
+This is the first that looks into improving performance issues with profilers.
+As such, this paper is at least as much a study of the rational programmers as it is a study of profilers in gradual typing.

+The review seems to deny that there is value in exploring the rational-programmer method across different aspects of language pragmatics.
 Why?

 > > At the object level, the results of the rational programmer experiment
 > > provide guidance to developers about how to best use the feedback from